ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/sodium_removal/sodium_removal.md

 * Container with many 1/8" holes in the bottom
 * Soil in the container
 * Another container underneath catches what comes out.
-* Pour urine into the soil
+* Pour Urine into the soil
 * The soil filters out much of the sodium
 * The reduced-sodium-urine falls into the container we have underneath.

+Soil is negatively charged while sodium is positively charged and thus they cling to each other.

 In this way we don't have to wait very long at all for the urine to be useable for our hydroponic systems.

 In addition we are adding microbes to the solution, because the urine passing through the dirt makes some of the dirt end up in the solution below.

 This means that more microbes will convert the Urea into Ammonia.

-Soil is negatively charged while sodium is positively charged and thus they cling to each other.

 Keep in mind that this technique of SOIL FILTERING results in ammonia instead of potassium nitrate and thus is NOT as healthy for plants!